Slawomir Gromadzki

 Satan with his fierce temptations wrung the heart of Jesus.
 The Saviour could not see through the portals of the tomb.
 Hope did not present to Him His coming forth from the grave a conqueror, or tell Him of the Father’s acceptance of the sacrifice.
 He feared that sin was so offensive to God that Their separation was to be eternal.
 Christ felt the anguish which the sinner will feel when mercy shall no longer plead for the guilty race.
 It was the sense of sin, bringing the Father’s wrath upon Him as man’s substitute, that made the cup He drank so bitter, and broke the heart of the Son of God.

+With amazement angels witnessed the Saviour’s despairing agony.
+The hosts of heaven veiled their faces from the fearful sight.
+In that thick darkness God’s presence was hidden… God and His holy angels were beside the cross.
+The Father was with His Son.
 In that dreadful hour Christ was not to be comforted with the Father’s presence.
 He trod the wine press alone, and of the people there was none with Him.

 All who had seen Christ in His suffering had been convicted of His divinity.
 That face, once beheld by humanity, was never forgotten.
 As the face of Cain expressed his guilt as a murderer, so the face of Christ revealed innocence, serenity, benevolence,—the image of God.

+Vivid lightnings occasionally flashed forth from the cloud, and revealed the cross and the crucified Redeemer.
 At the ninth hour the darkness lifted from the people, but still enveloped the Saviour.
 It was a symbol of the agony and horror that weighed upon His heart.
 No eye could pierce the gloom that surrounded the cross, and none could penetrate the deeper gloom that enshrouded the suffering soul of Christ.

 The angry lightnings seemed to be hurled at Him as He hung upon the cross.
 Then “Jesus cried with a loud voice, saying, Eloi, Eloi, lama sabachthani?”
 “My God, My God, why hast Thou forsaken Me?”